-All-Stars Outlook: Trixie might not be at the top of this Power Rankings, but there’s definitely the feeling that this season is hers to lose.
+All-Stars Outlook: Trixie might not be at the top of this Power Ranking, but there’s definitely the feeling that this season is hers to lose.

-Since her time on Drag Race, Trixie has become one of the most popular, recognizble, and bankable queens in the hertory of Drag Race.
-She jokes in her package that it’s the result of hitching her wagon to Katya, who was undeniably the breakout star of Season 7.
-Yet, Katya and Trixie are alike in that their brand of aesthetics and humor have a much wider potential audience than just fans of the art of Drag, as evidenced by their massive social media following and their hilarious UNHhhh YouTube series getting picked up as The Trixie and Katya Show on ViceTV.
+Since her time on Drag Race, Trixie has become one of the most popular, recognizble, and bankable queens in the hertory of the show.
+She jokes in her “Meet The Queens” package that it’s the result of hitching her wagon to Katya, who was undeniably the breakout star of Season 7.
+Yet, Katya and Trixie are alike in that their brand of aesthetics and humor have a much wider potential audience than just fans of the art of drag, as evidenced by their massive social media following and their hilarious UNHhhh YouTube series getting picked up as The Trixie and Katya Show on ViceTV.

 Trixie also has a legitimate hit country/folk EP under her belt with Two Birds, which is one of my favorite releases of 2017.
 As with Adore Delano’s LPs, it’s terrific music without any sort of asterisk that says “for a drag artist.”